AndranikAdyan/relq_project_2/README.md

 ![setup](images/n2.png)

-Here we are in our Target shell! =D
+Here we are in our Target shell!

-`NOTE`: In reverse shell no tabs and arrows, they are not working! =D
+`NOTE`: In reverse shell no tabs and arrows, they are not working!

 ![setup](images/n3.png)